-- (i) Ensure the sustainable management of High Nature Value farmland in the most important areas for Hen Harrier in Ireland, with special emphasis on providing quality habitat for the Hen Harrier and the various other species of wildlife that share the same landscape; - (ii) Promote a stronger socio-economic outlook for what are generally difficult to manage marginally agriculturally productive upland areas; - Develop an effective model for future sustainable management of Hen Harrier areas; - (iv) Foster continued positive relations through locally-led solutions between the people who have managed this landscape for generations, the relevant Government Departments and the special biodiversity that exists on the land.
+(i) Ensure the sustainable management of High Nature Value farmland in the most important areas for Hen Harrier in Ireland, with special emphasis on providing quality habitat for the Hen Harrier and the various other species of wildlife that share the same landscape; (ii) Promote a stronger socio-economic outlook for what are generally difficult to manage marginally agriculturally productive upland areas;

-- Design and implement a conservation programme in six Special Protection Areas designated for breeding Hen Harriers. - Incentivise farmers to enhance the habitat value of their designated lands. - Support enabling measures that facilitate habitat enhancement. - Recognise the farmer's role in delivering defined conservation objectives. - Carry out annual surveys of breeding Hen Harriers to inform the advisory and training services provided to farmers. - Work with Government Departments to minimise negative impacts arising from disturbance and habitat loss. - Co-ordinate the delivery of landscape level interventions to reduce the risk to the Hen Harrier and other ground nesting birds from predation and wildfire.
+value of their designated lands.

+- Support enabling measures that facilitate habitat enhancement. - Recognise the farmer's role in delivering defined conservation objectives. - Carry out annual surveys of breeding Hen Harriers to inform the advisory and training services provided to farmers. - Work with Government Departments to minimise negative impacts arising from disturbance and habitat loss. - Co-ordinate the delivery of landscape level interventions to reduce the risk to the Hen Harrier and other ground nesting birds from predation and wildfire.